 The most typical things covered by daycare insurance are liability issues such as damage to someone’s personal belongings or someone getting injured on your property.
 It provides small business owners with coverage for any liability issues that may occur.
 Some policies also cover property damage to the premises used by your business

 Most states require child care centers to be licensed.
 To be licensed by the Department of Health and Human Services (DHHS), childcare centers and nursery schools need to have daycare liability insurance.
 Only home-based daycare businesses are not required to carry liability insurance.
-Even if not required by law, getting coverage will not be for nothing, especially since home insurance policy probably does not cover home-based daycare businesses.
+Even if not required by law, getting coverage will not be for anything, especially since a home insurance policy probably does not cover home-based daycare businesses.

 Additionally, do not forget about all the risks involved.
 Children are unpredictable and so are their parents.
 You might be faced with claims and accusations without expecting it.
 You should also protect your business from the risks of fire, natural disasters, and other events that could cause great financial distress.